DefinitionNumber of adults who reported receiving an influenza vaccination in the past 12 months.

 Other ObjectivesUtah's 42 Community Health Indicators[[br]]

 CSTE Chronic Disease Indicators

 There was a decrease in coverage rates from 2007-2010 using the old BRFSS methodology and we saw a continuation of this decreased trend in 2011 and 2012 using the new methodology that was implemented in 2011.
 Using the new methodology, there was an increase in coverage rates from 2013-2015.
-However, in 2016 the coverage rate has started to decrease again.
-The data can fluctuate year to year, and it will be useful to look at the data in the future to see if this decreased trend continues.
+In 2016 the coverage rate decreased again, but increased in 2017.
+The data can fluctuate year to year, and it will be useful to look at the data in the future to see which way the trend will go.

 What Is Being Done?The UDOH Immunization Program and Office of Epidemiology educate health care providers, clinic staff, and the public about prevention methods and support investigation of outbreaks.

 For the 2018-2019 season, the Advisory Committee on Immunization Practices (ACIP) recommends annual influenza vaccination for everyone six months and older with any licensed, appropriate influenza vaccine with no preference expressed for any one vaccine over another.
 Some vaccines are not recommended in some situations and health conditions, and some people should not receive influenza vaccines at all (though this is uncommon).

 *Different flu shots are approved for people of different ages.
 Everyone should get a vaccine that is appropriate for their age.

 *There are inactivated influenza vaccines that are approved for people as young as six months of age.